 Even heat diffusion: The thicker your pan, the more time it takes for heat to flow to the cooking surface.
 And by the time it gets there, it will have diffused evenly.

 You get more heat: The more mass your pan has, the more heat it can hold, resulting in better browning, faster reducing, and hotter frying.

-Next up, join us for a closer look at cast iron, aluminum, non-stick versions, and more.
+To compare additional materials, join us for a closer look at cast iron, aluminum, and non-stick cookware.